 Ian Hawgood has been making quiet, ambient recordings for over a decade with releases initially on net labels like Resting Bell and Experimedia, followed by physical releases for Hibernate and Dragon’s Eye.
-In 2008 he established his own label, Home Normal.
-Nowadays Ian Hawgood runs the label out of the UK but for most of its seven year existence the label has been based in Japan.
+In 2008 he established his own label, Home Normal and for its seven year existence the label has been based in Japan.
 One of several labels to emerge in the mid 2000s, Home Normal has been responsible for some of the most interesting ambient, drone, and modern classical records to reach our ears at Cyclic Defrost.
 Now on the cusp of turning seven – and having just launched an ‘annual subscription’ model to help fund the label’s continued existence, I spoke to Ian about the state of things.

 The Tōhoku earthquake in 2011 was the really big kick for us as our entire stock and studio were destroyed, and my wife and I decided to dedicate all our free time to help out in our local neighbourhood where many old buildings had been damaged, with my wife going up to Fukushima to help out over the next year or so.
 The label seemed really insignificant, and when I cut a couple of releases for very obvious reasons I got a pretty crappy reaction from a couple of the artists.
 This was a huge stage for me as I realised the label just wasn’t as important as I had felt before.

-It took a few years after the earthquake to finally be in a position to move back to the UK for a variety of reasons.
+It took a few years after the earthquake to finally be in a position to move again.
 After leaving a job that always funded the label, we’re now in a position where we can only put one album out every few months, and maybe have the odd show here and there which is nice.
 But this has actually been a superb change as it means we really do only work with people who are very relaxed about scheduling and approach.

 Our first release since the move back was ‘Music for Guitar & Patience‘ from Le Berger.
 This is the first release we’ve done where we really did just take our time with the music, mastering, packaging, promotion, and whole approach, and it really is a big change for the label.
 I just feel that we are at a stage where we can put a lot more love into each release and enjoy releasing something that should be a real privilege.
 It is the best stage for any label or artist to reach I think.